 Pop quiz: Where is your sewer line located?
 Chances are you have no idea.
-Even if you think you know its approximate location, who has the time or energy to go digging holes to get at the problem?
+Even if you think you know its approximate location, who has the time or energy to dig holes to get at the problem?
 Plumbers do, that’s who.
-The average homeowner legally cannot work on their own sewer lines unless they receive the proper training and certification.
+The average homeowner legally cannot work on their sewer lines unless they receive the proper training and certification.
 More often than not, amateur plumbing only leads to more problems down the line.

 If you have a problem with your sewer line, it isn’t about to disappear on its own.
 Someone needs to handle it, and it may as well be a professional.

 A problem with your sewer line is just a disaster waiting to happen.
-If you see any of the these signs:
+If you see any of these signs: